cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 this information also at [McM](https://cms-pdmv.cern.ch/mcm/).
 Go to that page, click on the "Request" button and put the DAS name of the dataset into the "Output Dataset" field.
 In the "Select View", you can activate the information, which you would like to see.
 For the number of simulated events, please activate "Total events".

 The best way to determine the negative fraction of events is to compute it yourself from the original, **not preselected** NanoAOD samples.
-To do this, you would need to include the TTree `Events` from all input files of a sample into a TChain, and have a look at the number of events with negative generator weights, compared to the total number of events.
+To do this, you would need to loop through the files and access the TTree `Events` for each file.
+For each `Events` tree, have a look at the number of events with negative generator weights, and the total number of simulated events.

 At first, find out with dasgoclient, which files a sample has, e.g.: